tynopet/homework/homework-73/wb_page21.md

     3 - close to my heart
     4 - rat race
     5 - keep my eye on
-    6 - running against the clock
+    6 - working against the clock
     7 - run out of time
     8 - hit the nail
     9 - a piece of cake